 In fact, for organizations with a decent sized customer base, acquiring a new customer can cost five times more than retaining an existing customer.
 Simple churn prevention tactics can cost little to nothing because they target an existing base through owned and operated channels, making sense that more effort should be spent on retention.
 In fact, studies by Bain & Company, along with Earl Sasser of the Harvard Business School, have shown that even a 5% increase in customer retention can increase profits of between 25-95%.

-So what metrics should you use to evaluate customer retention, and what are the tactics you can use to improve it?
+So what metrics should you use to evaluate customer retention, and what are the tactics and customer success automation tools you can use to improve it?

 Let’s start with retention rate, which is the percentage of customers a business retains (or the percentage of the total numbers of customers that continue with a service) over a given period.
 Retention rate is one of the most essential metrics when working in SaaS, and the easiest way to calculate it is as follows: